calaca/reactnd-project-readable-starter/README.md

 Click [here](http://35.227.181.248/) for the live version of this app.
 Please note that the service worker won't work because this is not a secure origin.

+:exclamation: This is a bit buggy!
+Apache doesn't seem to work well with React Router.

 ## Running the tests

 Tests will be coming soon.